Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

 and this follows directly from Lemma \ref{lem:arreg} below.

 The proof of Theorem \ref{thm:ndimSiercarpet} will be given in separate lemmas.
-In particular, the borderline Case (4) of $p=1$ is handled with distinctly different methods from those introduced in Section \S3.
-We therefore postpone the proof of Case (4) to \S5.

-On the other hand, Case (5) is proven directly from certain consequences of Poincar\'e inequalities, namely Cheeger's Rademacher Theorem \cite{ChDiff99}.
+First, Case (4) is proven directly from certain consequences of Poincar\'e inequalities, namely Cheeger's Rademacher Theorem \cite{ChDiff99}.
 To keep the discussion self-contained, we introduce the relevant notions in context, below.

-\begin{proof}[Proof of Case (5) of Theorem \ref{thm:ndimSiercarpet}] If $S_{\nseq}$ supports a $(1,p)$-Poincar\'e inequality for some $p \geq 1$ with respect to some doubling measure $\mu$, then Cheeger's theorem \cite{ChDiff99} holds.
-In particular, there exist a partition $\{S^j_{\nseq}\}$ of $S_{\nseq}$ and Lipschitz maps $\varphi^j: S^j_{\nseq} \to \R^{m_j}$ so that for every Lipschitz function $f: S_{\nseq} \to \mathbb{R}$ there exists a unique $L^\infty$-vectorfield $D^jf: S^j_{\nseq} \to \mathbb{R}^{m_i}$ so that, for $\mu$-a.e.\ $x \in S^j_{\nseq}$, it holds that
+\begin{proof}[Proof of Case (4) of Theorem \ref{thm:ndimSiercarpet}] If $S_{\nseq}$ supports a $(1,p)$-Poincar\'e inequality for some $p \geq 1$ with respect to some doubling measure $\mu$, then Cheeger's theorem \cite{ChDiff99} holds.
+In particular, there exist a partition $\{S^j_{\nseq}\}$ of $S_{\nseq}$ and Lipschitz maps $\varphi^j: S^j_{\nseq} \to \R^{m_j}$ so that for every Lipschitz function $f: S_{\nseq} \to \mathbb{R}$ there exists a unique $L^\infty$-vectorfield $D^jf: S^j_{\nseq} \to \mathbb{R}^{m_j}$ so that, for $\mu$-a.e.\ $x \in S^j_{\nseq}$, it holds that

 as $y \to x$.
 By a result of Keith \cite[Theorem 2.7]{keithdiff}, the components $\varphi^j_k$ of each $\varphi^j$ can be chosen to be distance functions of the form

 for some $x^j_k \in S^j_{\nseq}$.
 Each is (classically) differentiable everywhere except at $x^j_k$, so each $D^jf(x)$ can be replaced with the vectorfield